e-mejia/DeepLearning_Numpy/README.md

 # DeepLearning_Numpy
-Linear regression model using Numpy
+A Linear regression model using Numpy
+Data is randomly generated with 1000 data points used for training.